Smartsheet Inc. (SMAR) CEO Mark Mader on Q1 2021 Results - Earnings Call Transcript

 That said, the broad and diverse set of industries that make up Smartsheet's ARR serve to diminish the impact as other segments, such as life science, healthcare and finance and technology performed well.

-Despite an evolving sales environment, trial activity remains strong and we saw many large organizations continuing to lean in 15 customers expanded their ARR by more than 100,000 versus 13 in Q1 a year ago, 51 companies expanded their ARR by over 50,000 in Q1 versus 34 in the same quarter a year ago.
+Despite an evolving sales environment, trial activity remains strong and we saw many large organizations continuing to lean in.
+15 customers expanded their ARR by more than 100,000 versus 13 in Q1 a year ago, 51 companies expanded their ARR by over 50,000 in Q1 versus 34 in the same quarter a year ago.
 And at the end of Q1, we had six customers with ARR of more than $1 million.

 Even before COVID, the world of work was already in the midst of rapid evolution.
 It had become more distributed than ever and the secular shift to digital workflows had begun in earnest.
 The disruption has proven to be a tipping point because it brought a new and unforeseen variable, the pivot to widespread remote work into the mix.

 The business leaders and customers we are serving are looking over the horizon.
 They understand that thriving now and in the future goes well beyond connecting people through communication tools.
-That success and high performance will not come simply from out communicating.
-They know that to ensure their business is prepared to meet the changing needs of their customers to empower their teams to succeed they need instead to out execute our process how to automate and how to interpret the important signals their business receives every day.
+That success and high performance will not come simply from out-communicating.
+They know that to ensure their business is prepared to meet the changing needs of their customers to empower their teams to succeed they need instead to out-execute, out-process, out-automate and out-interpret the important signals their business receives every day.

-And as enterprises across the globe seek to enhance their ability to respond no matter of the circumstance, the value of Smartsheet's work execution platform will become increasingly relevant and increasingly clear.
+And as enterprises across the globe seek to enhance their ability to respond no matter the circumstance, the value of Smartsheet's work execution platform will become increasingly relevant and increasingly clear.

 The conviction we have for the value of our offerings and opportunity to transform businesses remains strong.
-Though COVID presented itself mid-stride, we are not hesitating but taking steps forward, we continue to focus on international expansion or government initiatives, increase sales and service capacity, brand marketing and product innovation.
+Though COVID presented itself mid-stride, we are not hesitating but taking steps forward.
+We continue to focus on international expansion, our government initiatives, increase sales and service capacity, brand marketing and product innovation.

 COVID is more than an accelerant causing the inevitable to happen sooner.
 Market needs and expectations are vectoring in a new dimension.
 It's not work from the office or work from home, it's a hybrid.
-It's not collaboration through video or collaboration to work execution.
+It's not collaboration through video or collaboration through work execution.
 It's a balance of the two.
 And it's not IT driven digital transformation or business unit led change, it's the two working together.

 I believe that there's a strong return on balancing optimism with realism.
-It's why we're working as best we can to enroll people and what's possible, empower them to achieve and partner in navigating a new landscape.
+It's why we're working as best we can to enroll people in what's possible, empower them to achieve and partner in navigating a new landscape.

 With that let me turn the call over to Jenny to provide additional detail on our financial results.
 Jenny?